Direct Access for Conjunctive Queries with Negations: From join queries to s

-A consequence of \cref{thm:order-preserving-isomorphism} is that if one has direct access for the answers of $\bin[Q]$ on database $\bin[\db]$ for the order $\prec_b$ with precomputation time $P$ and access time $A$, then we directly get direct access for $Q$ on database $\db$ with precomputation $P$ and access time $A + nb$.
-Indeed, we can perform the precomputation as for $\bin[Q]$.
+A consequence of \cref{thm:order-preserving-isomorphism} is that if one has direct access for the answers of $\bin[Q]$ on database $\bin[\db]$ for the order $\prec_b$ with preprocessing time $P$ and access time $A$, then we directly get direct access for $Q$ on database $\db$ with preprocessing time $P$ and access time $A + nb$.
+Indeed, we can perform the preprocessing as for $\bin[Q]$.
 To get the $k^{th}$ answer of $Q$, one computes the $k^{th}$ answer $\tau$ of $\bin[Q]$ and returns $\debin[\tau]$.

 This is interesting since the analysis of DPLL made in \cref{thm:compilation} has a linear dependency in the size of the domain, which is bounded by $2$ when considering $\bin[\db]$ instead of $\db$.
-Since the number of atoms does not change and the number of variables only increases by a logarithmic factor $\log |D|$, running DPLL on $\bin[Q]$ and $\bin[\db]$ would offer an improvement on the complexity, as long as the hyperorder width of $Q$ for $\prec$ and of $\bin[Q]$ for $\prec^b$ are the same, without impending on our ability to solve direct access tasks.
+Since the number of atoms does not change and the number of variables only increases by a logarithmic factor $\log |D|$, running DPLL on $\bin[Q]$ and $\bin[\db]$ would offer an improvement on the complexity, as long as the hyperorder width of $Q$ for $\prec$ and of $\bin[Q]$ for $\prec^b$ are the same, without negatively affecting our ability to solve direct access tasks.
 This is indeed true and we now show:

 \begin{thm} For every query $Q$ and $b \in \N$, $\show{H(\bin[Q])}[\prec^b] = \show{H(Q)}[\prec]$ and $\sfhow{H(\bin[Q])}[\prec^b] = \sfhow{H(Q)}[\prec]$. \end{thm}

 The rest of this section is dedicated to the proof of \cref{thm:bin-preserves-width}.
 It is based on the following notion: given a signed hypergraph $H=(V,E_+,E_-)$ and a vertex $u \in V$, we define the signed hypergraph $\clone[H][u]$ to be the hypergraph obtained by \emph{cloning $u$ in $H$}, that is, by adding a new vertex $u'$ in every edge where $u$ appears.
 More formally, the vertices of $\clone$ are $V \cup \{u'\}$ where $u'$ is a fresh vertex not in $V$ and the positive (resp. negative) edges of $\clone$ are $\{e \cup \{u'\} \mid e \in E_+, u \in e\} \cup \{e \in E_+ \mid u \notin e\}$ (resp. $\{e \cup \{u'\} \mid e \in E_-, u \in e\} \cup \{e \in E_- \mid u \notin e\}$).
 We will use $\clone[e][u]$ as a shorthand for $e \cup \{u'\}$ if $u \in e$ and for $e$ otherwise.